 Pacific cod are captured in Central Region Tanner crab bottom trawl surveys.
 A population abundance index from the PWS bottom trawl survey is generated each year with the coefficient of variation (CV) ranging from 0.16 to 0.54 and averaging 0.28.
 The survey occurs in Eastern PWS and the Pacific cod time series begins in 1991.
-Estimated CPUE dropped substantially in 2017 and remained low with 2018 being the second lowest in the time series.
+Estimated CPUE dropped substantially in 2017 and remained low in 2019 (Figure 5).

-In the Central Region, skipper interviews and biological sampling of commercial Pacific cod deliveries from Cook Inlet and PWS areas during 2019 occurred in Homer, Seward, Whittier, and Cordova.
+In the Central Region, skipper interviews and biological sampling of commercial Pacific cod deliveries from Cook Inlet and PWS areas during 2020 occurred in Homer, Seward, Whittier, and

+Cordova.
 Sample data collected included date and location of harvest, species, length, weight, sex, and gonad condition.
 Otoliths were collected from approximately 20% of sampled fish.
 Data are provided to NMFS for use in stock assessment (Contact Elisa Russ).